apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.http.server_session_sharing.pool STRING thread

-   Control the scope of server session re-use if it is enabled by :ts:cv:`proxy.config.server_session_sharing.match`.
+   Control the scope of server session re-use if it is enabled by :ts:cv:`proxy.config.http.server_session_sharing.match`.
 The valid values are

    global
       Re-use sessions from a global pool of all server sessions.